HenriqueNPinho/FEUP-ESOF/docs/ArchitectureAndDesign.md

 For our project, we decided that the MVC (Model-View-Controller) architecture pattern is the one that best suits our app .

 Since there is a clear separation of what is observed:

+    View : Shows application data and allows user interaction.
+Accesses Model data, but does not understand the data or know how the data can be manipulated.

-    View - functionalities that the user can use on the mobile phone screen
+        Example: functionalities that the user can use on the mobile phone screen

 Where the necessary data for the functionalities are:
-    Model - password system of a secretary)
+    Model : The model contains the dynamic data and application logic, but does not control how the data is presented to the user.

+         Example: ticket data system of the academic services, number of cancellations .

-The need to coordinate , manipulate, update user interactions taking into account the user's interaction with the View and the Model:
+The need to coordinate , manipulate, and handles input from users interactions :

+    Controller : The controller's main function is to mediate the interaction between the model and the view.
+It takes user or view inputs into account and creates the correct outputs by interacting with the Model that responds as intended.

-    Controller - update the number of tickets taken, cancellation .
+        Example: update the number of tickets taken, cancellation by a user

 Below we have a clear and abstract representation of how the MVC pattern works in our app: